 If you send a weekly newsletter or have a website, walk parents quickly through what they’ll find there.
 Also be sure to tell parents the best way to reach you, whether that is email or phone.

 I liked to give parents specifics on when I wouldn’t be replying to messages as well.
-I wanted parents to know that if they emailed me while I was teaching, they shouldn’t expect a quick response because I wanted to give their child my full attention.
+They should know if they emailed me while I was teaching, they shouldn’t expect a quick response because I wanted to give their child my full attention.

-I explained that for emergencies they needed to call the office to get me a message.
-I also shared that transportation changes that are last-minute needed to go through the office, too, because I didn’t want to miss a message and have their child accidentally end up being dismissed to the wrong location.
+I explain that for emergencies and last-minute transportation changes parents need to call the office to get me a message.
+The reason I do this is that I don't want to miss a message and have their child accidentally end up being dismissed to the wrong location.

 Finally, thank them for coming, and let them know that if they have specific questions about their child, they can email or call and you’ll be happy to schedule a conference.